date

 6. A pre-arranged meeting.

-7. One's companion for social activities or occasions.
+7. One's companion for social activities or occasions, especially a romantic partner.

 8. A romantic meeting or outing with a lover or potential lover, or the person so met.